sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

     false,
 }
 ```

 All of test cases for all parsers were ran by the same code, so adding more tests is just adding a new `Case` object.
 Whenever I fixed a reported bug I would create a new test case so that same bug couldn't happen again.
+This has prevented an incredible number of potential regressions over the years.

 ### Stats for nerds